Decnj/devops-intern-finale/README.md

 ## Linux & Scripting Basics
 I created a directory "scripts" with a shell script "sysinfo.sh" that prints current user, current date, disk usage.
 I created variables and assigned values using the commands "whoami", "date", "df-h".
 The output was printed using "echo" command.

+## Docker Basics
+I created a Dockerfile using a lightweight base image "python:3.10-alpine.
+The working directory was set to "/app" and I copied the "hello.py" file from my local machine to the container.
+I configured the container to the run the "hello.py" script on startup using the CMD command in the dockerfile.
+The "hello.py" script prints a line "Hello, DevOps!" when I run my container with "docker run --rm <image name>".